Dealing with Sparse Rewards Using Graph Neural Networks: Experiment Design and Results

+The final performance of all models is provided in Table~\ref{tab2}.
 It is worth noting that $\Phi_{GAT}$ has the best mean final performance in both environments.
 Although, the difference is significant only in the case of a more challenging MazeS3.

 Finally, we assess the quality of attention learned by the GAT model.
+Figure \ref{figatt1} demonstrates the distribution of attention values for the FourRooms environment.

 We observe that the learned attention is largely focused on the edges at the beginning of the trajectory and before reaching the goal.
-Also, high attention is given to the transitions at the point in time when the goal (the red cube) enters the agent's field of view (see Figure \ref{figatt}).
+Also, high attention is given to the transitions at the point in time when the goal (the red cube) enters the agent's field of view (see Figure \ref{figatt1}).
 This result, in particular, is unusual since the model did not receive any additional supervision to highlight such edges.

 Hence, we can conclude that the GAT model learns to focus its attention on the transitions that are important for the agent's task.